 Three years ago, as a way to celebrate Wylde Center's 25th Anniversary, we launched a $2.89 million capital campaign to raise money for four of our five gardens so that we could optimize the way we show up for the community and offer even more educational programming for children and adults.
 Plans for updates to the gardens began before the pandemic, but as many stories go, the plans were put on hold as we navigated in a new reality.

 The most involved project of all was renovating our 75-year-old duplex that was barely functional--no heat or air, tiny rooms, and energy-wasting windows and doors.
-Construction began April, 2024 and was completed in November 2024, providing guests with ADA-compliant access to the garden, ADA-compliant bathrooms, as well as energy-efficient construction and appliances.
+Construction began April 2024 and was completed in November 2024, providing guests with ADA-compliant access to the garden, ADA-compliant bathrooms, as well as energy-efficient construction and appliances.
 In fact, we are very proud to be EarthCraft certified!

 As a result of the improvements, we are excited to welcome even more visitors to our flagship garden.
 In 2025, we are expecting a total of 40,000 people to come explore nature in our gardens with their beautiful plants, trees, and wildlife.
-Plus, with more accommodations available our educational promgramming can grow.
+Plus, with more accommodations available our educational programming can grow.
 Oakhurst Garden will be the field trip hub for Wylde Center in 2025!

 Donate to the Capital Campaign